margaretmf/margaretmf.github.io/teaching.md

 ## To Contrast ##
 Although.
 But Differ.
 Even though.
 However.
 In contrast.
 Instead.
 Nevertheless.
 On the contrary.
 On the other hand.
 Unless.
 Unlike.
 While.
 Yet.

+## Sentence Structure ##
+* One Complex, One Compound, One Compound-Complex Sentence.
+* To Be Verbs
+* A gerund, a participial phrase, an infinitive, and a nominative absolute

 ----------